hyperter96/gitlab-operator/doc/installation.md

 ### Ingress controller

-An ingress controller is required to provide external access to the application and secure communication between components.
+An Ingress controller is required to provide external access to the application and secure communication between components.

 The GitLab Operator will deploy our [forked NGINX chart from the GitLab Helm Chart](https://docs.gitlab.com/charts/charts/nginx/) by default.

-If you prefer to use an external ingress controller, we recommend [NGINX Ingress](https://kubernetes.github.io/ingress-nginx/deploy/) by the Kubernetes community to deploy an Ingress Controller.
+If you prefer to use an external Ingress controller, we recommend [NGINX Ingress](https://kubernetes.github.io/ingress-nginx/deploy/) by the Kubernetes community to deploy an Ingress Controller.
 Follow the relevant instructions in the link based on your platform and preferred tooling.
-Take note of the ingress class value for later (it typically defaults to `nginx`).
+Take note of the Ingress class value for later (it typically defaults to `nginx`).

 When configuring the GitLab CR, be sure to set `nginx-ingress.enabled=false` to disable the NGINX objects from the GitLab Helm Chart.